ZenLedger Review 2026

 Blockchain coverage: ZenLedger supports direct chain tracking on Ethereum, Bitcoin, Solana, Polygon, BSC and Avalanche.
 This matters especially for DeFi users whose transactions live on-chain rather than on centralized exchanges.
 Each blockchain has different transaction formats, so broader chain support means fewer manual entries.

 Integration reliability matters as much as breadth.
-In my testing, the major exchange connections (Coinbase, Binance, Kraken) synced without issues.
-Smaller exchanges occasionally had sync delays or missed transactions that I had to add manually.
+The major exchange connections (Coinbase, Binance, Kraken) sync without issues.
+Smaller exchanges occasionally have sync delays or miss transactions that require adding manually.
 Always verify your imported transaction count against your exchange records to catch any gaps.

 DeFi protocol integrations are where tax tools really differentiate themselves.
 Tracking swaps on Uniswap, liquidity pool entries on Aave, or yield farming on Curve involves complex multi-step transactions.
 ZenLedger's ability to correctly categorize these transactions varies - straightforward swaps work well, but some exotic DeFi operations may need manual adjustment.